See 18 best large indoor plants for your home or office. Tall houseplants look fascinating and create the illusion of an enlarged interior.

-There are plants in the ficus family that can grow amazingly tall and live up to thousand of years.
-The plant of this family are tough and also grown as a houseplant.
-As a houseplant these plants require care.
-Some of the best large indoor plants of this family are rubber tree, weeping fig and fiddle leaf fig.
+There are plants in the ficus family that can grow amazingly tall and live up to hundreds of years.
+The plants of this family are tough and also grown as a houseplant.
+As a houseplant, these plants require care.
+Some of the best large indoor plants of this family are rubber tree, weeping fig, and fiddle leaf fig.

 8. Schefflera (Umbrella Tree)